MasDennis/rajawali3d.org/src/content/getting-started/0.9/23-custom-vertex-shader/index.md

 		super(mVShader, SimpleMaterial.mFShader);
 	}
 ```
-Because we want the vertices to be animated we’ll use a time parameter.
+Because we want the vertices to be animated we'll use a time parameter.
 In the shader this will be a uniform:
 ```
 uniform float uTime;
 ```